 Using Your Knowledge Of The Four C’s And Without Paying A Premium

-If you have entered the realm of wanting to purchase a diamond then you need to educate yourself as much as possible to understand what you are getting and if it is a indeed a good deal – many high street jewellers will encourage you to purchase the diamonds that they have in stock as opposed to sourcing a stone to suit your requirements.
+If you have are about to purchase a diamond then you need to educate yourself to find out are you getting good deal. – many high street jewellers will encourage you to purchase the diamonds that they have in stock as opposed to sourcing a stone to suit your requirements.

 Start by understanding what it is you want from a diamond especially when you look at it; do you want the diamond to sparkle, do you want the diamond to be bright and white, or do you want the largest diamond that your budget can buy you?
 Unless of course you have an unlimited amount of money to spend on a diamond, you will find that at some point you will have to compromise on one of the four C’s.

 The 4 C’s

 When buying a diamond, with the exception of purchasing a fancy diamond, you want your diamond to be as free from colour as possible.
 The diamond colour grading system begins alphabetically from D and goes right the way through to Z